labordynamicsinstitute/replicability-training/jira-workflow-training.md

 This stage allows for earlier identification of  issues that might warrant changes to the procedure.
-  - In particular, this is the stage where you might have identified that some, but not all data are not provided, and we can undertake steps there.
+  - This is the stage where you might have identified that some, but not all data are not provided, and we can undertake steps there.
+  - You might also have concerns about the REQUIREMENTS - the code might require software that you do not know how to use, or that is not available.
+  - The authors might have identified computational requirements that you do not have access to, or do not have the time to run ("compute cluster with 100 nodes", "Fortran compiler").

 > Commit!

+> !!
+If you identify any of the elements above that prevent you from completing the issue on time, you should notify your supervisor.
+DO NOT ADVANCE THE TICKET!!

-- Advance the ticket to one of three options: `Verification`, `Code Review`, or `Incomplete`
+- Otherwise, advance the ticket to one of three options: `Verification`, `Code Review`, or `Incomplete`
   - `Verification`: at least some of the data is accessible.
 In order to progress to this state,
     - [ ] `Working location of data`has to be filled out
     - [ ] `Computing environment` has to be selected.